humanconnectome/NIHToolbox2NDA/README.md

 ![Data Flow from NIH Toolbox 2 NDA Crosswalk](SankeyMoreNIHToolbox2NDA.png)

 # NIHToolbox2NDA
-Main notebook:

-IPADexports_2_NDAstructures.ipynb
+Main notebook: IPADexports_2_NDAstructures.ipynb - necessary functions for the transformation of your IPAD data to NDA format, using the version controlled crosswalk file (Crosswalk_NIH_Toolbox_2_NDA.csv)

+Other flavors of this main notebook:
-IPADexports_2_NDAstructures_Windows.ipynb #for Windows Users IPADexports_2_NDAstructures_HCPspecs.ipynb  #main notebook plus HCP record selections not be generalizable to other studies
+IPADexports_2_NDAstructures_Windows.ipynb #has helpful comments for Windows Users IPADexports_2_NDAstructures_HCPspecificss.ipynb  #main notebook plus HCP specific record selections and QCsteps not be generalizable to other studies but published for complete transparency

+Most important thing to version control: Crosswalk_NIH_Toolbox_2_NDA.csv - this file provides the unavoidably hardcoded variable map between IPAD and NDA data universes

 General Overview: